Awakin Calls » Ramachandra Guha

 Call Just Closed

 Call Recap coming soon!

 Ramachandra (Ram) Guha is a world-class historian, biographer, journalist, and public intellectual who writes and comments on culture, history, politics, current affairs, and social movements.
 Among his most well-known works is a comprehensive (and many view as definitive) two-volume biography of Gandhi.
-The first volume, Gandhi Before India (Knopf, 2014), was chosen as a notable book of the year by The New York Times and the San Francisco Chronicle.
+The first volume, Gandhi Before India (Knopf, 2014), was chosen a notable book of the year by The New York Times and the San Francisco Chronicle.
 The second volume, Gandhi: The Years That Changed the World (Knopf, 2018), was similarly recognized by The New York Times and The Economist.
-His earlier work on the legacy left by the subject of his two-volume work, India after Gandhi (Macmillan/Ecco Press, 2007; revised edition, 2017), was selected as a book of the year by The Economist, the Washington Post, and the Wall Street Journal, and as a book of the decade in the Times of London.
+His earlier work on Gandhi's legacy, India after Gandhi (Macmillan/Ecco Press, 2007; revised edition, 2017), was selected a book of the year by The Economist, the Washington Post, and the Wall Street Journal, and a book of the decade in the Times of London.

 The US magazine Foreign Policy named Guha as one of the top 100 public intellectuals in the world in May 2008.
 He received the Padma Bhushan for 2009, India's third highest civilian award.